-This system allows automatic positioning of the driver seat, outside rearview mirrors, adjustable pedals, and steering column to two programmable positions.
+This system allows automatic positioning of the driver seat, power mirrors, adjustable pedals, and steering column to two programmable positions.

-The memory seat control is located on the outboard side of the seat cushion.
+The memory seat control is located on the driver's seat.

-- To program position one, move the driver seat, exterior mirrors, adjustable pedals, and steering column to the desired positions using the associated controls.
-Press and hold control button 1 for at least two seconds. - To program position two, repeat the previous procedure using control button 2.

-A position can only be recalled when the transmission gearshift is in Park (automatic transmission).
-A memory seat position may be programmed at any time.
+- To program position 1, move the driver seat and mirrors to the desired position using the associated controls.
+Press and hold button 1 for at least two seconds.
+A chime will sound confirming that a memory position has been set. - To program position 2, repeat the previous procedure using button 2. - A memory seat position may be programmed at any time.